Atharsh2910/AltiCred-AI/README.md

 NOTHING TO READ HERE

-upload ur models on the models dir datasets on the data dir
+upload ur models on the models dir, datasets on the data dir

 modify the backend to use em as well